nmshd/documentation/_docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md

 ## On Failure

 - No IdentityDeletionProcess can be initiated if there is already an active IdentityDeletionProcess, i.e. an IdentityDeletionProcess with `"Approved"` or `"WaitingForApproval"` as `status`, for this Identity.
-Please note that an IdentityDeletionProcess with `"WaitingForApproval"` as `status` is never created by the self-initiated Identity deletion, but only by the process of [Identity deletion triggered via the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-via-the-backbone-admin-ui).
+Please note that an IdentityDeletionProcess with `"WaitingForApproval"` as `status` is never created by the self-initiated Identity deletion, but only by the process of Identity deletion triggered via the Backbone Admin UI.
+However, the latter feature is currently disabled.